Madame Barbot de Villeneuve's La Belle et La Bete: Reflections on the Original Beauty & the Beast Tale

 Shock and awe, fine people, shock and awe.
 Such a difference from the Beauty and the Beast we are familiar with.

-Summary of the OG Beauty and the Beast Fairytale
+Summary of the Original Beauty and the Beast Fairytale

 I was prepared for a simple, moral rich fairy tale.
 Nope.
 More like "As the Fairy World Turns."